-For over a century, the TLS has been the world’s leading international literary journal.
+The TLS has been the world’s leading international literary journal for over a century.
 It first appeared in 1902 as a supplement to The Times, but became a separate publication in 1914.

 In the past fifty years, the TLS has included essays, reviews and poems by Italo Calvino, Patricia Highsmith, Milan Kundera, Philip Larkin, Mario Vargas Llosa, Joseph Brodsky, Susan Sontag, Gore Vidal, Christopher Hitchens, Orhan Pamuk, Martin Amis, Svetlana Alexievich, Geoffrey Hill, Seamus Heaney and Paul Muldoon, among many, many others.